Ofspring Blackall: Family life

 Blackall married Anne Dillingham of London (died 1762), probably the daughter of Theophilus and Elizabeth Dillingham.
 Seven of their children—Theophilus, John, Charles Ofspring, Elizabeth, Ann, Mary, and Jane—survived the death of their father on 29 November 1716 in Exeter.
 Blackall had fallen from a horse in the spring of that year, and as a consequence he suffered a long and painful illness during which he developed gangrene.
 An earnest account of Blackall's life and death, and particularly of the sufferings of his final illness, can be found in William Dawes's preface to Blackall's Works.
 Blackall was buried on 2 December in Exeter Cathedral, on the south side of the choir.
 In accordance with his will, no funeral sermon was preached, and his grave was not marked by any monument or inscription.
 His will was proved on 26 January 1717.
 He was granted Arms.

+His grandson, John Blackall, sixth son of Ofspring's son Theophilius, was a prominent physician and Mayor of Exeter, and John's son (Ofsping's great grandson) Thomas Blackall was the holder of Spitchwick manor and builder of Dr Blackall's Drive.